anaximeno/CreolLang/README.md

 After executing that command you may see the usage section and some of its options.

-An example of how it could be used is to compile one of the examples files on the examples folder:
+An example of how it could be used is to compile one of the examples files in the examples folder:

 ```bash
 ./creol examples/example03.crl
 ```

-You may see the code on example03.crl converted to the C language code on the terminal.
+You may see the code in example03.crl converted to the C language code on the terminal.

 To build the code you should use the **-b** or **--build** flag: